vmayoral/beagle-ros/README.md

 * **lib**: Libraries used.

-* **recipes**: OpenEmbedded recipes.
+* **recipes-ros**: OpenEmbedded recipes.
 These recipes should be used with the meta-ros code.

 * **conf**: OpenEmbedded configuration directory.
 This directory is added so that the beagle-ros project can be directly added as a layer in Angstrom/OpenEmbedded systems.